castora-xyz/castora/README.md

 ### Predictions

-A prediction is your stake activity in a Pool.
-It is about you specifying a choice or price and paying an entry fee.
-Predictions make you eligible to claim winnings if the predictions turned out to be winner ones.
-You can place multiple predictions in the same pool.
+A prediction is your entry (stake) into a pool, where you choose a price or outcome and pay a specified fee.
+If your prediction wins, you can claim the specified rewards.

+You can also make multiple predictions in the same pool.

 ### Stake

-The stake is the entry fee for a given pool.
-You pay it when you place a prediction.
-In fact, joining a pool is effectively paying the stake and also means placing a prediction.
+The stake is the entry fee required to join a pool.
+When you place a prediction, you pay this stake, which officially enters you into the pool.

-The stake amount and stake token could vary or be the same per pool.
-Notwithstanding, depending on the prediction model, there could be fixed or variable stake amounts.
-Also, pool rewards are obtained from the stakes.
+Each pool may have different stake amounts and tokens.
+Depending on the prediction model, the stake can be fixed or variable.
+Pool rewards are distributed from the collected stakes.

 ### Rewards

-Each Prediction model specifies how predictions are made and how winners and rewards are computed.
+Each prediction model defines how predictions work and how winners and rewards are determined.

-Castora is decentralized.
-When you predict, you predict alongside other community members.
-This makes the rewards to be from the pool stakes.
-It also ensures that winners are always rewarded as the winners simply share all the pool's funds.
+Castora is decentralized, all rewards come from the pool's stakes, and winners share the total pool funds.

-After a pool is completed (or its winners have been computed), winner predictions can claim their winnings.
-During the claim process, Castora deducts 5% of the winnings for gas fees and maintenance.
+Once a pool is completed and winners are determined, they can claim their rewards.
+A 5% fee is deducted from winnings to cover gas fees and maintenance.

 ## Models